splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/troubleshooting/common-dotnet-troubleshooting.rst

 Follow these steps to remove the SignalFx Instrumentation for .NET:

 #.
-Uninstall :strong:`SignalFx .NET Tracing` from the :guilabel:`Programs and Features` control panel.
+Stop all instrumented services or applications.
 #.
 Remove all environment variables you might have set for the instrumentation.
+#.
+Uninstall :strong:`SignalFx .NET Tracing` from the :guilabel:`Programs and Features` control panel.

 Linux
 ----------------------

 Follow these steps to remove the SignalFx Instrumentation for .NET:

 #.
-Remove ``signalfx-dotnet-tracing`` using your package manager or delete the files from ``/opt/signalfx`` if you installed the instrumentation using the tar file.
+Stop all instrumented services or applications.
 #.
 Remove all environment variables you might have set for the instrumentation.
+#.
+Remove ``signalfx-dotnet-tracing`` using your package manager or delete the files from ``/opt/signalfx`` if you installed the instrumentation using the tar file.

 .. include:: /_includes/troubleshooting-steps.rst